SalesforceLabs/record-hunter/README.md

 Distributed under the BSD3 Clause License.
 See [LICENSE](https://github.com/SalesforceLabs/record-hunter/blob/main/LICENSE) for more information.

+## Disclaimer

+This software is provided "as is" and without warranty of any kind.
+The authors and contributors disclaim any liability for damages resulting from the use or misuse of this software.
+Users are solely responsible for assessing its suitability for their specific needs and assume all risks associated with its use.

 ## Contact

-Please raise an issue on this project and DO NOT CONTACT SALESFORCE SUPPORT CHANNELS.
+Please raise an issue on this project and DO NOT contact Salesforce support channels.

 Project Link: https://github.com/SalesforceLabs/record-hunter